 What is infinity?
 Does it even exist?
 And how many infinities are there?

 Are there more irrational numbers than rational numbers, or more rational numbers than irrational numbers?
 Well, there are infinitely many of both, so the question doesn't make sense.
 It turns out, however, that the set of rational numbers is infinite in a very different way from the set of irrational numbers.

 Is the Universe finite or infinite?
 Is there infinity inside a black hole?
 Is space infinitely divisible or is there a shortest length?
-Can infinity occur at all in the cosmos or is it a mathematical construct?
-Find out more in our podcast with Anthony Aguirre, John D. Barrow and George Ellis.
+We talk to philosophers and physicists to find out.

 In the latest poll of our Science fiction, science fact project you told us that you wanted to know if infinity exists.
 In this interview the cosmologist John D. Barrow gives us an overview on the question, from Aristotle's ideas to Cantor's never-ending tower of mathematical infinities, and from shock waves to black holes.